Brian Haner: With Avenged Sevenfold

 Haner made his first appearance with Avenged Sevenfold on their third studio album, City of Evil (2005), playing acoustic and electric guitar on several tracks, including a dual guitar solo with his son on "Sidewinder".
 He contributed string arrangements to their self-titled album in 2007 and was the orchestral arranger on the track "Until the End," which would appear on the album Diamonds in the Rough (2008).
 He played additional guitar on the track "So Far Away" and the guitar solo on "Tonight the World Dies" on their Nightmare album in 2010.
 He played the outro guitar solos on both "Coming Home", from Hail to the King (2013), and "Angels", from The Stage (2016).
 In October 2017, Haner made a rare live appearance with Avenged Sevenfold at their all-acoustic concert at the Grammy Museum in L.A.

+When with the band Haner goes by the name "Papa Gates", to go with his son going by the name Synyster Gates.

 Personal life

 In 1980, Haner married his first wife, Jan (Smith) Gera.
-The couple had two sons: Brian Haner Jr., the aforementioned lead guitarist for metal band Avenged Sevenfold, and Brent Haner, an insurance agent at Trinity One Insurance.
+The couple had two sons: Brian Haner Jr., known as Synyster Gates, the aforementioned lead guitarist for metal band Avenged Sevenfold, and Brent Haner, an insurance agent at Trinity One Insurance.
 The couple divorced in 1990.

 Haner is currently married to Suzy Haner, a comedic hypnotist.
 They have one daughter, McKenna, born in 1997.